Lake Roland (Maryland): History

-Still, by 1893, some were admiring Lake Roland.
+Still, by 1893 some were admiring Lake Roland.
 One publication called it "one of our reservoirs", saying that it was "well-stocked with Black Bass and Carp" while noting that least terns, American black ducks, green herons, great blue herons, black-crowned night herons, semipalmated sandpipers, buffleheads, and many other birds could be seen in the reservoir.
 It was around this time that the Lake Roland Elevated Railway, created in 1891, ferried commuters "from the city to Roland Park," with some going to Left Side Park, a park that was near the lake.
 The railway lasted until the 1950s.

-However, due to the problems the reservoir experienced, the dam was eventually abandoned for its original purpose.
-On November 19, 1915, due to silting problems and use of Loch Raven reservoir, the lake's use was terminated, apart from its use again on December 2 that year.
+However, due to the problems the reservoir experienced, it was eventually abandoned for its original purpose.
+On November 19, 1915, due to silting problems and the creation of the much larger Loch Raven Reservoir the prior year, the lake's use was terminated, apart from its use again on December 2 that year.
 The following year, some parts of the lake were sold to the L'Hirondelle Club and the county's division of the water department was established, with the county's water engineer seeing the lake as an "emergency backup" for the city's water.

-While the lake came under the management of the City in 1918, not much changed in its status.
+While the lake came under the management of the City of Baltimore in 1918, not much changed in its status.
 In 1971, Nancy Marcus and other undergraduate researchers from Goucher College and Towson University conducted a study entitled "An Analysis on the Degradation of Lake Roland."
 The students received a $13,140 grant from the National Science Foundation to complete the investigation under the guidance of Goucher biology professor John W. Foerster.
 In the years following, the iron bridge crossing the lake was sold for scrap.
-With the construction of I-695 and the Jones Falls Expressway, along with expansion of Towson University, silt in Lake Roland increased until it comprised 60% of the lake's volume by 1974.
-Some ruins of the past railroad, mills, and reservoir use could be found in the area by the late 1970s, with unsubstantiated claims of artifacts from a camp of Chinese laborers who would have been working on the railroad.
+With the construction of I-695 and the Jones Falls Expressway and the expansion of Towson University, silt in Lake Roland increased until it comprised 60% of its volume by 1974.
+Some ruins of the past railroad, mills, and reservoir use could be found in the area in the late 1970s, with unsubstantiated claims of artifacts from a camp of Chinese laborers who would have been working on the railroad.
 Since 1986, elevated levels of chlordane in the flesh of the lake's fish have resulted in the issuance of a fish consumption advisory and the classification of the lake as a water-quality impaired segment.